Samkyang/stock-analysis./README.md

     '2b) Loop over all the rows in the spreadsheet.
         Sheets(yearValue).Activate
         tickerVolumes = 0
-        For i = 2 To RowCount
+        For i = rowStart To RowCount

         '3a) Increase volume for current ticker